-Recognition of academic excellence shall be granted to all Santa Monica College students meeting the following criteria after each regularly scheduled semester (fall and spring) and their transcripts anotated with this designation:
+Recognition of academic excellence shall be granted to all Santa Monica College students meeting the following criteria after each regularly scheduled semester (fall and spring) and students' transcript shall be annotated with this designation:

 - a.
-Completion of twelve (12) or more graded units in the qualifying semester; - b.
+Completion of twelve (12) or more graded units at SMC in the qualifying semester; - b.
 Earning a semester grade point average (GPA) of 3.0 or higher.